hardikpatel29/fontconfig-lambda/README.md

 after this you will get .so file related to libfontconfig

-make lib folder and copy all so file in it.
+make lib folder and copy all so file in it. ( you can put this lib folder with your nodejs package folder and create fonts.conf file)

-make zip file of lib folder

-### command to create lambda layer
+make zip file of lib folder ( you can create lambda layer and upload zip in it)